-- 1. Recognize and draw shapes having specified attributes, such as a given number of angles or a given number of equal faces.5 Identify triangles, quadrilaterals, pentagons, hexagons, and cubes. - 2.
-Partition a rectangle into rows and columns of same-size squares and count to find the total number of them. - 3.
-Partition circles and rectangles into two, three, or four equal shares, describe the shares using the words halves, thirds, half of, a third of, etc., and describe the whole as two halves, three thirds, four fourths.
+- 2.G.1 Recognize and draw shapes having specified attributes, such as a given number of angles or a given number of equal faces.
+(Note: Sizes are compared directly or visually, not compared by measuring.)
+Identify triangles, quadrilaterals, pentagons, hexagons, and cubes. - 2.G.2 Partition a rectangle into rows and columns of same-size squares and count to find the total number of them. - 2.G.3 Partition circles and rectangles into two, three, or four equal shares, describe the shares using the words halves, thirds, half of, a third of, etc., and describe the whole as two halves, three thirds, four fourths.
 Recognize that equal shares of identical wholes need not have the same shape.